Posts tagged: ubicomp

 Sarah Barns, University of Technology, Sydney, Australia

-Hilary Davis, Peter Francis, Bjorn Nansen, & Frank Vetere, The University of Melbourne, Australia
+Hilary Davis, Peter Francis, Bjorn Nansen, & Frank Vetere, University of Melbourne, Australia

 Christopher Kirwan, & Sven Travis, Parsons — The New School for Design, USA